-&lt;sup>68Lange (2009) holds that this is a counterlegal.
-This depends on the somewhat controversial though underappreciated thesis that the values of the constants are part of the laws, e.g. nomologically necessary.
-See Jacobs (2022) and Jalloh (Forthcoming) for reasons why this may not be the case.
+62. Lange (2009) holds that this is a counterlegal.
+This depends on the somewhat controversial but underappreciated thesis that the values of the constants are part of the laws (e.g., nomologically necessary).
+For reasons why this may not be the case, see Jacobs (2023) and Jalloh (forthcoming).

-&lt;sup>70This fails to hold in a very mundane case: A liter of volume was defined (by the CGPM in 1901, until 1964) as the volume occupied by a kilogram of pure water in standard conditions, rather than as a cubic decimeter, as it is currently.
-While the two definitions aim to define the same quantity, the correspondence is not exact, meaning the former definition requires a constant to relate the volume and length unit, and the conceptual independence of volume from length in this this definition requires that this constant be dimensional.
-See Petley (1983), 137.
+63. This fails to hold in a very mundane case: a liter of volume was defined (by the CGPM in 1901, until 1964) as the volume occupied by a kilogram of pure water in standard conditions rather than as a cubic decimeter, as it is currently.
+While the two definitions aim to define the same quantity, the correspondence is not exact, meaning that the former definition requires a constant to relate the volume and length unit, and the conceptual independence of volume from length in this definition requires that this constant be dimensional (see Petley 1983, 137).

-&lt;sup>71The explanation is powerful because it applies to more possible (or impossible) worlds; the derivation has greater modal robustness.
+64. The explanation is powerful because it applies to more possible (or impossible) worlds; the derivation has greater modal robustness.